-- Wards with the highest number of residents are Birkenhead & Tranmere, Upton and Bebington. - Bidston & St James, Birkenhead & Tranmere and Seacombe have a greater proportion of children (under 15's) residing in the ward. - Heswall, Pensby and Thingwall and Upton have the highest proportion of over 75's.
+- Wards with the highest number of residents are Birkenhead & Tranmere, Upton and Bebington.
+The same as 2014. - Bidston & St James, Birkenhead & Tranmere and Seacombe have a greater proportion of children (under 15's) residing in the ward.
+The same as 2014. - Heswall, Pensby and Thingwall, Upton and Hoylake and Meols have the highest proportion of over 75's.